 General Food Tips:

 Your food intake will be determined by your body mass.
-There are several methods to work out the amount of calories you need per day and that can be one way of calculating your optimal food amount.
+There are several methods to work out the number of calories you need per day and that can be one way of calculating your optimal food amount.
 You can also experiment with our meal plan below and adjust quantities as you feel necessary.

-The point is to have a food intake that provides more calories than your body really needs, and to use this extra intake to build muscles instead of accumulating fat.
+The point is to have a food intake that provides more calories than your body really needs and to use this extra intake to build muscles instead of accumulating fat.